NewPath-Consulting/Wild-Apricot-Press/README.md

 ### Setting Membership Status Restrictions

-To set which membership status can access pages and posts, navigate to WAWP in the left-hand menu, then select the "Content Restriction Options" tab.
+To set which membership status can access restricted pages and posts, navigate to WAWP in the left-hand menu, then select the "Content Restriction Options" tab.

 <img width="734" alt="Screen Shot 2021-08-16 at 11 34 51 PM (1)" src="https://user-images.githubusercontent.com/8737691/129659939-ea29697c-19f0-4237-b332-bfbac606d485.png">